CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####File Structure
 The general structure of CloudSlang files is outlined here.
 Some of the properties that appear are optional.
 All CloudSlang keywords, properties and concepts are explained in detail below.
-Lastly, several examples are presented, including one from which many of the code snippets below are taken.

 **Flow file**